 In 1940 the 430th signal division was renamed in the 442nd separate special forces signal division.

-When the Great Patriotic War started the division was a part of the Transcaucasian Front.
+When the World War II started the division was a part of the Transcaucasian Front.
 In November 1941 intelligence officers of the division participated in the Crimean operation, during which there was determined the location of bases of the enemy aviation at the airfields of Crimea and the south of Ukraine.
 Intelligence officers followed the moving of the enemy aviation and determined the location of Army headquarters of fascists’ troops.
 In January 1942 as part of the Crimean operations the division along with the assault units was landed in the district of Kerch.

 From May to November 1942 the division intelligence officers of the North Caucasian and Transcaucasian fronts took part in the Caucasian defensive operation.

 It should be noted that in the first years of war due to the lack of reliable information about the principles and peculiarities of signal communications in the Army and Air Force of the Armed Forces of Germany, execution of many intelligence tasks was complicated by the absence of the relevant experience.
 In that tough combat situation during the constant retreat of the Red Army, the major source of information obtaining about the enemy was the interception of public radio communication of fascist troops.